Explore the history of redlining and systemic racism in housing with the Polk County Housing Trust Fund's new 5-part video series.

 What is Redlining?

-In the 1930s, President Roosevelt created a variety of federal departments and programs that would bring America out of the Great Depression.
-This action is known as the New Deal and its impact on families across the country was mostly positive.
-However, with the creation of the Home Owners Loan Corporation (HOLC), a system now known as Redlining came into existence.
+In the 1930s, the United States was devastated by the Great Depression.
+President Roosevelt and Congress needed to help bring America out of this financial crisis, so they developed the New Deal Programs.
+These were social safety net and wealth-building programs to provide better opportunities for Americans to get out of their financial stress.
+One of those ways was through the mortgage lending and home ownership system.
+The New Deal programs positively impacted families across the country, however, they only helped white households.
+During this time, Jim Crow Era segregation was still in effect throughout the federal government.
+So Congress wanted to bake into all the new deal programs systemic ways to cut out people of color from benefiting.
+With the creation of the Home Owners Loan Corporation (HOLC), a system now known as Redlining came into existence.
 This home valuation and mortgage risk assessment system embedded Jim Crow-era segregation and inequality into cities across the United States.
 Maps of cities were developed to show which neighborhoods were best for investment and mortgage loans and which were not.
-These maps, known as Redlining maps, told banks where and whom they should provide money.
-This practice is how structural racism and inequality was designed into our cities and built environment.
-And the impact and consequences have never been undone.
+These maps, known as Redlining maps, told banks where and to whom they should provide money.
+This practice is how structural racism and inequality were designed into our cities and the built environment.
+The impact and consequences of this system have never been undone.

 Why is this topic important to understand?